BreizhZut/GetAndCleanData_Assignment_UCR_HAR/CodeBook.md

 ## Implementation

 As we could see the data itself is clean and well organised.
-For this assignment we don't have to deal with messy data or Weird data.frames.
+For this assignment we don't have to deal with messy data or strange `data.frames`.

-### Organising each sample into data.frame
+### Organising each sample into `data.frame`

 We simply have to:

 1. Read the relevant files to get the labels.
 Might as well rename them.
 1. Read extra column from extra files (those with integers that could not be put as a table).
 1. Read the relevant table, and combine
-1. Combine all into a nice and clean data.frame
+1. Combine all into a nice and clean `data.frame`

 ### Reading the labels, and create label selection